Skip to main content

 A clinician's assessment

-They are likely to ask various questions about the nature of the bleeding and ask if you have any other symptoms.
-They will also examine you.
+They are likely to ask various questions about the nature of the bleeding and ask about any other symptoms.
+They will also perform an examination.

-The clinician will also try to make a judgement about how much blood you have lost and how serious this is.
-They will be able to tell this from what you tell them and also by checking your pulse and blood pressure.
+The clinician will also try to make a judgement about how much blood has been lost, where the bleeding is coming from and how serious the situation is.
+They will be able to tell this from the history and also by checking the pulse and blood pressure.

 If it is clear that the blood is coming from the upper gut, tests are usually done to identify the cause.